 Bonus: The Cognizant case study

 Cognizant Healthcare conducted a study in 2017 to identify how data science for healthcare can be used to improve patient care and satisfaction.
 This study features the application of data-driven insights to subjugate the essential probes faced by a patient.
-Every hospital patient in the U.S. is requested to fill a survey — the Consumer Assessment of Healthcare Providers and Systems (CAPHS) — to describe their overall experience and rate the hospital’s efficacy in providing the best care.
+Every hospital patient in the U.S. is requested to fill out a survey — the Consumer Assessment of Healthcare Providers and Systems (CAPHS) — to describe their overall experience and rate the hospital’s efficacy in providing the best care.

 In 2017, Cognizant was asked to analyze its CAHPS data using advanced data science technologies.
 The aim was to fully understand the patient’s needs to improve the CAHPS rating and develop a better, more personalized patient care system.